Skip to content

 How ACT Scoring Works

-Enter your correct answers for English, Math, Reading, and Science.
-The calculator converts each raw result into an estimated ACT section score on the 1 to 36 scale and then calculates your composite score.
+Enter your correct answers for English, Math, and Reading.
+Add Science only if you took the optional Science section.
+The calculator converts each raw result into an estimated ACT section score on the 1 to 36 scale, calculates the current Composite from English, Math, and Reading, and shows STEM when Science is present.

 ACT Section Breakdown